opencanarias/taple-sc-rust/README.md

 - **Flexible**: Have a flexible and adaptable cryptographic scheme mechanism for a multitude of scenarios.
 - **Energy-efficient**: Rust powered, TAPLE is sustainable and efficient from the point of view of energy consumption.

-This project includes the SDK to be included during the development of a smart contract for TAPLE.
+This project includes the SDK to be included during the development of smart contracts for TAPLE.

 [![AGPL licensed][agpl-badge]][agpl-url]